Hethsron/efamorgi/README.md

 When you use your Web Browser (for example : Firefox, Edge, Chrome, Opera or Safari) :
    * To Sign In to Efamorgi Web Platform
 ![Figure 1-10.
 SIGN IN PAGE](./assets/png/10.png)
-   * To Sign Up to Efamorgi Web Plateform
+   * To Sign Up to Efamorgi Web Platform
 ![Figure 1-12.
 SIGN UP PAGE](./assets/png/11.png)
 ## Tutorial